 - Luxury goods (Art.
 3h): An EU export ban to Russia applies to luxury goods with a value of more than EUR 300 per item.
 The export ban aims to affect the Russian elite's lifestyle.
-To that extent, the list of luxury goods includes cars, jewelry, electronics, watches, art and other food and leisure goods (Annex XVIII).
-Regulation 2022/576 later included an exception for cultural goods on loan in the context of formal cultural cooperation with Russia.
+To that extent, the list of luxury goods includes cars, jewellery, electronics, watches, art and other food and leisure goods (Annex XVIII).
+An exception for cultural goods on loan in the context of formal cultural cooperation with Russia applies.

 - Other goods (Art.
-3i): Furthermore, new import prohibitions were instated on various goods such as wood, cement, fertilizers, seafood and liquor (Annex XXI as inserted by Regulation 2022/576).
+3i): Furthermore, new import prohibitions were instated on various goods such as wood, cement, fertilizers, seafood and liquor (Annex XXI).

 - Coal and fossil fuel (Art.
-3j): An import ban on all forms of Russian coal was instated with the fifth package of sanctions (Annex XXII as inserted by Regulation 2022/576).
+3j): An import ban on all forms of Russian coal was instated with the fifth package of sanctions (Annex XXII).
 The prohibition extends to providing technical assistance, brokering, financing and other services related to coal imports.

 - High-technology goods (Art.
-3k): There is a further export ban on technological and industrial goods for which Russia is dependent on EU inputs, including quantum computing, advanced semiconductors, sensitive machinery, transportation and chemicals (Annex XXIII as inserted by Regulation 2022/576).
+3k): There is a further export ban on technological and industrial goods for which Russia is dependent on EU inputs, including quantum computing, advanced semiconductors, sensitive machinery, transportation and chemicals (Annex XXIII).

 The EU measures target transactions with major banks and companies in several economic sectors in Russia as well as all transactions with the Russian Central Bank:

 - Access to capital markets and loans/credit (Art.
 5): The EU imposed prohibitions on dealing with transferable securities and other money-market instruments.
 It is prohibited to purchase, sell, provide investment services for, assist in the insurance of, or otherwise deal with transferable securities and money-market instruments from several companies in the Russian economy.
-These include major state-owned and private credit institutions (Sberbank, VTB Bank, Gazprombank, VEB and Rosselkhozbank, and Alfa Bank, Bank Otkritie, Bank Rossiya and Promsvyazbank, Annex III and Annex XII), companies in the military and defence sectors (Annex V), companies exporting oil products (Annex VI) and other entities (Annex XIII).
-In Annex XIII, the EU later added the Russian Maritime Register of Shipping.
+These include major state-owned and private credit institutions such as Sberbank, VTB Bank, Gazprombank, VEB and Rosselkhozbank, and Alfa Bank, Bank Otkritie, Bank Rossiya and Promsvyazbank (Annex III and Annex XII), companies in the military and defence sectors (Annex V), companies exporting oil products (Annex VI) and other entities (Annex XIII).
 Moreover, it is prohibited to grant any new loans or credits to these entities, save in certain exceptional cases where objectives have been documented or with relation to contracts concluded before 26 February 2022.

 - Transactions with the Russian Central Bank (Art.
-5a): In the first recent package of sanctions, the EU prohibited purchasing, selling, providing investment services, insuring or otherwise dealing with certain transferable securities and money-market instruments issued by the Russian Federation, its government, Central Bank or any person acting on behalf of the Central Bank.
-Moreover, it adopted a prohibition be part of any arrangement to make new loans or credit to any of these entities.
+5a): In the first recent package of sanctions, the EU prohibited purchasing, selling, providing investment services, insuring or otherwise dealing with certain transferable securities and money-market instruments issued by the Russian Federation, its government, Central Bank or any person acting on behalf of the Central Bank such as the Russian National Wealth Fund.
+Moreover, it was prohibited to be part of any arrangement to make new loans or credit to any of these entities.
 The EU later prohibited all transactions with the Russian Central Bank.
 The scope of the prohibition spans all transactions related to the management of the reserves as well as the assets of the Central Bank and covers transactions with any legal person, entity or body acting on behalf of the Central Bank.
 Exceptionally, transactions may be authorised if strictly necessary for the financial stability of the EU or a Member State.
-In another step of broadening the prohibition, the EU explicitly added the Russian National Wealth Fund as an entity acting on behalf of or under the direction from the Russian Central Bank.

 - Transactions with SOEs (Art.
 5aa): The EU instated a full prohibition on any transactions with certain Russian SOEs across different sectors.
 The targeted companies are 12 SOEs which are publically controlled, with more than 50% public ownership, where the Russian Government or Central Bank participates in the profit, or where it has significant economic relationships.
 Importantly, the listed SOEs include Roseft and Gazprom (Annex XIX).
 Limited exceptions, for instance for existing contracts, raw material imports and energy projects, are foreseen.